getsentry/sentry-unity-lite/README.md

 The lowest required version is Unity 5.6.
 Previous versions might work but were not tested and will not be supported.

+### Native Crash Support

+Sentry is [working on a Unity SDK](https://github.com/getsentry/sentry-unity) based on the .NET SDK which includes offline caching and native crashes.
+Previews of that package are available.
+If you'd like to get involved in the SDK development, you can [join Sentry's Discord server and say hi on the `#unity` channel](https://discord.gg/UmjjsgRAFa).

 ## Resources